Sky Glass Review

-Consider Sky Glass for what it is rather than what it’s not (or what the marketing may lead you to believe) and there’s a good experience to be had.
+Consider Sky Glass for what it is rather than what it’s not and there’s a good experience to be had.
 It’s not a TV for all people, though, a bit pricey for what it is, and the picture quality rather undermines its ambitious content plans.

 - Great content library

 - Better sound than TVs at its price

 - Stylish looks

 - Playlist is a cool idea